pennekampster/pennekampster/pages/talks.md

 Fom individual movement to population spread - movement and dispersal in _T. thermophila_ microcosms, 7th Conference on Eco-Evolutionary Dynamics, KU Leuven, Belgium

 #### 2012
-Poster "Fom individual movement to population spread - movement and dispersal in \textit{T. thermophila} microcosms", 42nd Annual meeting of the Ecological Society of Germany, Switzerland and Austria, Lüneburg, Germany
+Poster "Fom individual movement to population spread - movement and dispersal in _T. thermophila_ microcosms", 42nd Annual meeting of the Ecological Society of Germany, Switzerland and Austria, Lüneburg, Germany

 #### 2010
 Experimental study of metapopulation dynamics and viability in _T. thermophila_ microcosms", 17th Benelux Congress of Zoology, Ghent University, Belgium